hobuinc/greyhound/doc/administration.rst

 WebSocket Handler
 -------------------------------------------------------------------------------

 The WebSocket handler interprets incoming requests and performs appropriate forwarding to a `Database Handler`_ and `Session Handler`_, then returns responses back to the calling client.
-The WebSocket handler is also responsible for load balancing back-end calls to the other components and for maintaining `Session Affinity`_ mappings from a unique session to its associated session handler.
+The WebSocket handler is also responsible for load balancing back-end calls to the other components and for maintaining session affinity mappings from a unique session to its associated session handler.

 Database Handler
 -------------------------------------------------------------------------------